San Francisco Sourdough Bread Starter

 I must have half a dozen of these handy shakers in my kitchen cabinet--I keep them full of flour, powdered sugar, cornmeal, grated Parmesan, kosher salt, freshly ground (in an extra coffee grinder) black pepper, red pepper flakes or whatever.
 They make it easy to shake a little of what you need in a controlled area.
 They're glass, not plastic, so they're pretty enough for the table too.
 And the price is reasonable at $2.99.
 One of these comes in every kit, but if you want it by itself, shipping is just $2.50.

 If you've baked with sourdough, you know how sticky and clingy it is--much, much more so than any other kind of dough.
-It's stiff and thin enough to scrape a bowl far better than any spatula--and it's flexible enough to curve to the shape of the bowl.
+This scraper is stiff and thin enough to scrape a bowl or a counter far better than any spatula--and it's flexible enough to curve to the shape of the bowl.
 It won't replace your spatulas--but this is one tool you're going to thank me for--I just know it.
 This handy little tool is also a multi-tasker.
 I use it all the time to 'scrape' up onions or peppers that I've chopped--just like its cousin, the metal Bench Knife/Dough Divider/Scraper.
 Plus, you'll probably like the price too.
-Can't get much that's really useful and doesn't wear out these days for $1.99, but that's all you'll pay--and in the USA, you get free shipping to boot.
+Can't get much that's really useful and doesn't wear out these days for $3.99, but that's all you'll pay--and in the USA, you get free shipping to boot.
 What a deal!

 Ads By Goooooooogle